-By 2024, 53% of the Malian administration.
-This year, the population was covered by the 4G the launch of the digital literacy 33.1%, compared to 67.3% for
+By 2024, 53% of the Malian population was covered by the 4G mobile network, according to the Telecommunication International Union (ITU)4.
+In terms of adoption. the same source estimates the internet penetration 33.1%, compared to 67.3% mobile telephony.